Riviera International Film Festival

 The Riviera International Film Festival (RIFF) is an annual film festival held in Sestri Levante, Italy, which previews new films of various genres from around the world.

+History

+The Riviera International Film Festival was first held in late April 2017.
+The inaugural directors were Los Angeles-based Stefano Gallini-Durante along with locally-based Vito D'Onghia.

+Since 2018, each annual edition being held in May.
+The 10th edition of the festival took place in May 2026, with many of the films in competition having their Italian premieres at the festival.

+Description

-The invitation-only festival is held annually at the end of April/beginning of May and was founded in 2016 by Los Angeles–based film producer Stefano Gallini-Durante.
-The festival's Official Competition is reserved for carefully selected works by directors under 35 and for feature documentaries on the Environment and Climate Change.
+The invitation-only festival is held annually at the end of April/beginning of May.
+The festival's Official Competition is reserved for selected works by directors under 35 and for feature documentaries on the environment and climate change.
+The festival also provides opportunities networking, as it hosts conferences, meetings, and workshops.

+Awards are given for Best Movie, Best Director, Best Actor, Best Actress, Best Documentary, Grand Jury Prize, Career Award, Icon Award.

 Jury

 An international jury composed of a president and various film, culture, and art personalities, who determine the prizes for the feature films in the competition.